macromia/skillpath-assessment/README.md

 ## Scenario: Retail Analytics Mini‑Pipeline

->You’ve joined **Acme Retail** as a junior software developer.
-Your first task is to build a tiny analytics pipeline that reads a CSV of e‑commerce orders, performs some calculations, and writes results for a business analyst to review.
+>You’ve joined Acme Retail as a junior software developer.
+Your first assignment is to implement a small analytics pipeline that processes e-commerce order data.
+The program must read a CSV file containing order records, perform essential calculations, and generate summary outputs for a business analyst.
+>
+> Specifically, your solution should:
+>
+> * Parse and validate structured input data from a CSV file.
+>
+>* Compute key metrics such as total revenue, average order value, order counts per category, and the top-performing category by revenue.
+>
+>* Filter and export high-value orders that exceed a specified threshold.
+>
+>* Output the computed analytics in a machine-readable format for downstream reporting.
+>
+>Your implementation should demonstrate clean code organization, correct use of functions and classes, and robust error handling for missing or malformed input data.

 ### Input

-A CSV file with a header row.
-Fields:
+The program will receive a CSV file containing e-commerce order data.
+The file includes a header row followed by one or more data rows.
+Each row represents a single order with the following fields:

 * `order_id` (string)
 * `customer_id` (string)